-Assume that you are the owner or administrator (admin role) of some projects.
-One of your primary accounts has multiple projects, wherein the prj1 project has some resources (including tables, resources, and custom functions) that can be shared with other projects.
-However, adding users of other projects to prj1 and granting permissions to them one by one is complicated, and adding of users who are irrelevant but are added to the prj1 project (if they exist) complicates the project management.
+Assume that you are the project owner or administrator (admin role) of a few projects.
+One of your primary accounts has multiple projects, wherein the project prj1 has some resources (including tables, resources, and custom functions) that can be shared with other projects.
+However, adding users of other projects to prj1 and granting permissions to them one by one is complicated, and adding the users who are irrelevant but are added to the prj1 project (if they exist) complicates the project management.

 This section describes cross-project resource sharing.

-If resources need to be controlled by a user in fine-grained manner, and the user who applies for the control permission is a member of the business project team, we recommend that you use the Project user and authorization management feature.
+If resources must be controlled by the user in a fine-grained manner, and the user who applies for the control permission is a member of the business project team, we recommend using the Project user and authorization management feature.

 Package is used for sharing data and resources across projects.
 It solves the problem of cross-project user authorization.

-If members of the Alifinance project want to access data in the Alipay project, the administrator of the Alipay project must perform tedious authentication operations on them: first, add users in the Alifinance project to the Alipay project, and then perform general authentications on the newly added users, respectively.
+If members of the Alifinance project want to access data in the Alipay project, the administrator of the Alipay project must perform tedious authentication operations: First, add users in the Alifinance project to the Alipay project, and then perform general authentications on the newly added users, respectively.